2021 Saint Helena governance system referendum: Proposals

 The island previously had a Legislative Council with twelve elected members and five appointed members consisting of the Chief Secretary, Financial Secretary, Attorney General, Speaker and Deputy Speaker, although none of the appointed members were able to vote.
 Five members of the Legislative Council were elected to an Executive Council presided over by the Governor appointed by the Queen, where they sat alongside the Chief Secretary, Financial Secretary and Attorney General, who were also unable to vote in Executive Council debates.

 The two options presented to voters were an amended committee system or a ministerial system.

 In the amended committee option, the number of elected members on each of the five committees would be reduced from five to one or two, with the chair of each committee being given more responsibility for financial management and delivery of policy.

 In the ministerial option, the Chief Secretary and Financial Secretary would no longer be members of the Legislative Council.
 The Council would elect a Chief Minister from amongst themselves, who would then select four ministers from among the remaining elected members; these five would form the Executive Council alongside the Attorney General (as a non-voting member) and the Governor, who would be its chair.
 The Legislative Council members not appointed to the Executive Council would be assigned a constituency to represent.

+Results

+Do you want the current system of governance to be changed?